-This Post-Effective Amendment No. 1 to Form S-1 Registration Statement contains an updated prospectus relating to the continued offering and sale of common stock issuable upon the exercise of common warrants that were issued by OpGen, Inc. to investors in connection with the registrant's July 2017 public offering of units and pre-funded units.
-Each unit consisted of one-twenty-fifth of a share of common stock and one common warrant to purchase one-twenty-fifth of a share of common stock, or a common warrant.
+This Post-Effective Amendment No. 1 to Form S-1 Registration Statement contains an updated prospectus relating to the continued offering and sale of common stock issuable upon the exercise of common warrants and prefunded warrants that were issued by OpGen, Inc. to investors in connection with the registrant's February 2018 public offering of units and pre-funded units.
+Each unit consisted of one share of common stock and one common warrant to purchase 0.5 of a share of common stock, or a common warrant.
+Each pre-funded unit consisted of one pre-funded warrant to purchase one share of common stock and one common warrant.
 In addition, the registrant issued warrants to H.C.
-Wainwright & Co., the placement agent in the public offering, or the placement agent warrants, each of which is exercisable to purchase one-twenty-fifth of a share of common stock at an exercise price of \$12.50 per share.
-The common warrants and the placement agent warrants were all initially registered by the registrant on the Registration Statement on Form S-1 (File No. 333-218392) declared effective by the Securities and Exchange Commission on July 12, 2017.
+Wainwright & Co., the placement agent in the public offering, or the placement agent warrants, each of which is exercisable to purchase one share of common stock at an exercise price of \$4.0625 per share.
+The common warrants, pre-funded warrants and the placement agent warrants were all initially registered by the registrant on the Registration Statement on Form S-1 (File No. 333-222140) declared effective by the Securities and Exchange Commission on February 1, 2018.
 All filing fees payable in connection with the registration of the shares issuable upon exercise of such warrants were previously paid in connection with the filing of the original registration statement.
+As of the date of this Post-Effective Amendment No. 1, 178,078 pre-funded warrants have been exercised.